-All options for construction are listed in the summaries.
-Check off the options to be built here.
-Then go down through the building instructions and cross off the components that do not correspond to the selected options.
-This will help guide the installation of the correct components.
-As each component is installed, the checkbox can be checked to keep track of progress.
+All options for construction are listed here in the summaries.
+One way of building this board:

+- Check off the options that are to be built here in the summaries. - Then go down through the building instructions and cross off the components that do not correspond to the selected options.
+This will help guide the installation of the correct components for each option. - As each component is installed, the checkbox can be checked to keep track of progress.